oseicanusee/oseicanusee/README.md

 - 👋 Hi, I’m @oseicanusee
 - 👀 I’m interested in becoming a software developer
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on different minor projects as I'm relatively new to java.
+- 💞️ I’m looking to collaborate on different projects.
 - 📫 How to reach me jeffersonagyekum@gmail.com

 <!---